Volker Bruch

-Volker Bruch ([ˈfɔlkɐ ˈbʁʊx]; born 9 March 1980) is a German television and film actor.
+Volker Bruch ([ˈfɔlkɐ ˈbʁʊx]; born 1980) is a German television and film actor.
 He is best known internationally for his leading roles as Wilhelm Winter in the television drama Generation War (2013) and as Inspector Gereon Rath in the neo-noir series Babylon Berlin (2017–present); for the latter, he was awarded the 2018 Grimme-Preis, Germany's most prestigious television award.
-In film, he was part of the ensemble cast of two films nominated for Academy Awards in 2009: The Reader (Best Picture) and The Baader Meinhof Complex (Best Foreign Language Film); more recently, he appeared in the thriller The Girl in the Spider's Web (2018).
+In film, he was part of the ensemble cast of two films nominated for Academy Awards in 2009: The Reader (Best Picture) and The Baader Meinhof Complex (Best Foreign Language Film); more recently, he appeared in the thriller The Girl in the Spider's Web (2018) and Race for Glory: Audi vs. Lancia (2024).

-Early life
+Early life and education

-Bruch was born in 1980 in West Germany to a German father and Austrian mother.
+Volker Bruch was born in 1980 in West Germany to a German father and Austrian mother.
 He grew up in Munich with five siblings.

-He began acting during his years at gymnasium and was involved with student acting groups.
+He began acting during his years at gymnasium (high school) and was involved with student acting groups.
 After completing his university-entrance diploma, he studied performing arts at the Max Reinhardt Seminar in Vienna, Austria.
 Bruch made a deliberate choice while studying to commit himself to acting for television and film, as opposed to theater.
 During this time, he made some of his first television appearances.
 He graduated in 2005.